Sad news as another Australian call centre closes

-In what has been a tough week for the Australian Contact Centre industry, sad news today that Sydney based outsourcer, Customers 1 to 1 is closing its doors after 17 years of operations.
+In what has been a tough week for the Australian Contact Centre industry, sad news today that another Australian call centre closes with Sydney based outsourcer, Customers 1 to 1, announcing the closure of its doors after 17 years of operations.

 CEO of Customers 1to1, Barry Cottrill, commented that “market conditions have changed significantly making it difficult to sustain the business model any longer”.